Updated February, 2020

 In order to subtract the cost of feeder livestock in the year of purchase, the value reported on line 1b of Schedule F must be added back to net farm profit and the total cost of feeder livestock purchased during the tax year, including those still present on the farm, must be subtracted in its place (line 2).
 This value is not found anywhere on the tax return, so it must be calculated from farm records.

 The IRS allows the cost of purchased breeding livestock to be depreciated, even though they may actually increase in value if they are acquired at a young age.
 Sales and purchases of breeding livestock are not included on Schedule F, although a portion of their purchase cost may be included on line 14 under depreciation.
 However, it is more straightforward to treat breeding livestock in the same manner as other livestock, by combining purchases, sales and changes in inventory value.
-Sales of breeding livestock can be found on IRS Form 4797, Sales of Business Property, under the gross sales price columns, or can come from farm records.
+Sales of breeding livestock can be found on IRS Form 4797, Sales of Business Property, under the gross sales price columns, or sales can come from farm records.
 Purchases of breeding livestock may be found on the farm’s tax depreciation schedule, or can be calculated from farm records (line 3).

 Balance Sheet Information